dave-hudson/c8/doc/c8_rational_rational.md

 rational(rational &&v) noexcept
 ```

-Construct a rational by moving the contents of the existing rational `v`.
+Constructs a `c8::rational` by moving the contents of the existing rational `v`.
 Afterwards `v` will be left as zero.

 ### Exceptions ###